We may earn income from links in this post. Please read this Disclosure for details.

 - Enjoy perfect weather as the Caribbean hurricane and seaweed season are over.

-You’ll be amazed by the many things to do during Day of the Dead in Cancun.
-Here are a few of my favourites:
+You’ll be amazed by the many things to do during Day of the Dead in Cancun and Riviera Maya.

 1. Tour Day of the Dead Altars in Cancun

-An important fact to note about Cancun is that it’s actually home to around 725,000 full time residents.
 This means that in the days leading up to Dia de los Muertos, families, hotels and other businesses build altars or ofrendas commemorating family members who have passed away.

 The Aztecs believed the fragrance of marigolds (cempasuchil in Nahuatl) could awaken the souls of the dead and guide them to earth.
-So you’ll see marigolds used as pathways to guide spirits indoors and to the altars.

-Other important elements of the altars include photos of the departed person, candles, copal incense, sugar skull candies, fresh fruit, pan de muerto (Day of the Dead bread) and mementos of the departed’s favourite things such as toys or even bottles of tequila.
+Other important elements of the altars include photos of the departed person, candles, copal incense, sugar skull candies, fresh fruit, pan de muerto (Day of the Dead bread) and momentos of the departed’s favourite things such as toys or even bottles of tequila.

 While you can see elaborate altars in hotel lobbies around Cancun, one of the best places to enjoy this Day of the Dead tradition is at Parque de las Palapas near the Chedraui in downtown Cancun.